nikoloza/scratch/README.md

 **Currently under the heavy process of refactoring.** Check [Master](https://github.com/nikoloza/scratch/tree/master) branch for more stable version.

+There's also newer version available at this fork https://github.com/vigour-io/scratch

 	 _____                _       _
 	/  ___|              | |     | |
 	\ `--.  ___ _ __ __ _| |_ ___| |__